Atacama Region

+The region has a long tradition of mining that features a silver rush from 1832 to 1850 and a strong development of iron mining from 1952 to 1966.
+Besides silver and iron the region also hosts valuable reserves of gold, copper and lithium.
+Agriculture in the region is mainly restricted to the valleys of Copiapó and Huasco where irrigation is aided by the dams of Lautaro and Santa Juana respectively.
+Crops cultivated include table grapes, olives, alfalfa and pisco grapes.

 Demography

-The Atacama Region is the third least populated region of the country, after Aysen and Magallanes.
+The Atacama Region is the third least populated region of the country, after Aisén and Magallanes.
 Of its total population, over 50% are located in the cities of Copiapó and Vallenar.

-The largest cities are (2002 census data) Copiapó (125,983 inhabitants), Vallenar (43,750), Caldera (12,776), Chañaral (12,086), El Salvador (8,697) Tierra Amarilla (8,578), and Diego de Almagro (7,951).
+The largest cities are (2017 census data) Copiapó (150,804 inhabitants), Vallenar (45,298), Caldera (15,547), Chañaral (11,073), El Salvador (6,032) Tierra Amarilla (9,857), and Diego de Almagro (7,223).

 History

-The original inhabitants of this area, the Diaguitas and Changos valued its mineral wealth.
-Since the 19th century, iron, copper, silver, and gold have brought prosperity.
+The original inhabitants of this area were the Diaguitas and Changos.

-The region experienced a boom when the Chañarcillo silver mine was discovered in 1832.
-For many years, this was the world's third largest silver mine.
+The region experienced a boom when the Chañarcillo silver mine was discovered by Juan Godoy in 1832.

 Natural features

 Much of the region is desert, and encompasses considerable mineral resources.
 Numerous flora and fauna species are found in the Atacama Region.
 One subspecies of the lesser rhea, known by the scientific name Rhea pennata tarapacensis, is a notable large terrestrial bird in this region, which subspecies is considered endangered.
 The diminished numbers of this bird are due to prehistoric and modern hunting but more significantly due to agricultural land conversion in order to feed the expanding human population.

+The geology of the region has four metallogenetic belts where deposits of valuable metals are found.
+From west to east these belts are the Atacama Fault System (copper and iron), the Inca de Oro Belt (silver, gold), the West Fissure System (copper) and lastly the Maricunga Belt (gold) close to the Argentine border.
+The Chilean Iron Belt largely follows the Atacama Fault System.